Md-Khid/COVID-19_Country_Grouping/README.md

 Furthermore, obtaining the variables from an open database might present certain difficulties and limitations.
 Firstly, the data reported may be incomplete for each country, and the data downloaded may not have been updated in recent years.
 Secondly, some countries may have been underreporting Covid-19 cases and deaths in the past years.
 Consequently, the cluster groupings that have been derived may not be a reliable reflection of the COVID-19 risk levels for some of the countries.

 Despite the varying methodologies and research approaches adopted in this study, the K-means results achieved were almost consistent with the findings presented in the reviewed literature articles.
-The mocel was able to accurately analyse and detect the shift in the country's cluster groupings despite utilising a data span of six months for the year 2022.
+The model was able to accurately analyse and detect the shift in the country's cluster groupings despite utilising a data span of six months for the year 2022.
 This clearly shows, as the researchers discussed in detail in their studies, that K-means can provide invaluable insights on the level of measures taken by a nation to contain the spread of COVID-19.